gettads/code-scanner/README.md

 # PRESENTATION

-## As result of scanner's work you get results of process:
+## As result of scanner's work you get report in console like below:
 ![Main Page](github/1.png)

 **Directory test/public/folder contains test files from test task.**